mitoc/website/_pages/rentals/boathouse.md

       - /images/boathouse/pic3.jpg
       - /images/boathouse/pic4.jpg
 ---

+## **06/06/2024: Boathouse rentals are not available due to access issues until further notice, will update paddling listserve when they are available.**

 MITOC's boathouse has equipment for canoeing, whitewater, sea kayaking, windsurfing, and surfing.
 Get on the [paddle mailing list](http://mailman.mit.edu/mailman/listinfo/paddle) to hear about awesome trips!
 If you want to rent a boat or two for your own trip, read on...

 ### Rental procedure outline